nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 offer everything a C# developer needs for a better random number source.

 **NOTE**: Even the best PQC algorithm will _fail_ when not using a good RNG!

+### Entropy monitoring

+The `(Disposable)EntropyMonitor` can monitor the entropy of produced RND and enforce a minimum required entropy using available algorithms from `EntropyHelper`.
+The monitor simply wraps an `IRng` for this and adds entropy checks for produced RND before returning.

+**CAUTION**: If you didn't set a `MaxRetries` value larger than zero, a wrong `EntropyHelper` configuration could cause system exhaustion when RND was requested.

 ## Password post-processing